MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### InternetExplorerIntegrationTestingAllowed

-  #### Allow Internet Explorer mode testing (deprecated)
+  #### Allow Internet Explorer mode testing (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 94.
   #### Supported versions:

-  - On Windows since 86 or later
+  - On Windows since 86, until 94

   #### Description

-  This policy is deprecated, use the [InternetExplorerIntegrationReloadInIEModeAllowed](#internetexplorerintegrationreloadiniemodeallowed) policy instead.
-It won't work in Microsoft Edge version 95.
+  This policy is obsolete because it has been superseded by an improved feature.
+It doesn't work in Microsoft Edge after version 94.
+To allow users to open applications in Internet Explorer mode, use the [InternetExplorerIntegrationReloadInIEModeAllowed](#internetexplorerintegrationreloadiniemodeallowed) policy instead.
+Alternatively, users can still use the --ie-mode-test flag.

 This policy allows users to test applications in Internet Explorer mode by opening an Internet Explorer mode tab in Microsoft Edge.